mschnee/mister/README.md

     <tr>
         <td/>
         <td><code>--tasks</code></td>
-        <td>The list of tasks to run on each package, if that package has a given task</td>
+        <td>The list of tasks to run on each package, if that package has a given task.
+Tasks prefixed with an exclamation mark, like <code>!taskName</code>, will skip cache/dependency checks, and always be run e.g. <code>mister do package1 @scope/package2 --tasks build !test</code></td>
     </tr>
     <tr>
         <td>Optional</td>